stanfordnlp/stanza/_pages/tokenize.md

 ### Start with Pretokenized Text

+In some cases, you might have already tokenized your text, and just want to use Stanza for downstream processing.
-You can feed in pretokenized (and sentence split) text to the pipeline, as newline (`\n`) separated sentences, where each sentence is space separated tokens.
+In these cases, you can feed in pretokenized (and sentence split) text to the pipeline, as newline (`\n`) separated sentences, where each sentence is space separated tokens.
 Just set `tokenize_pretokenized` as `True` to bypass the neural tokenizer.

 The code below shows an example of bypassing the neural tokenizer: